raulvc22/examen-lkmx/README.md

 ## Future Improvements

-- optimization, the app can sometimes be slow during the first renders
+- Optimization, the app can sometimes be slow during the first renders
-- security, there are no real security measures and its definetely a point of improvement
+- Security, there are no real security measures and its definetely a point of improvement
-- integration of tests with jester
+- Integration of tests with jester
-- possibility of project reestructuring for cleaner dev experience
+- Possibility of project reestructuring for cleaner dev experience
-- responsiveness was left for later due to time constraints
+- Responsiveness was left for later due to time constraints